Fort McPherson, Northwest Territories

-The First Nations people who make up the majority are Gwich'in (Teetł'it Gwich'in) and the two principal languages spoken are Gwichʼin and English.
+The First Nations people who make up the majority are Gwichʼin (Teetłʼit Gwichʼin) and the two principal languages spoken are Gwichʼin and English.

 Originally the site of a Hudson's Bay Company post the community was named for Murdoch McPherson.

 Most people have vehicles and regularly make trips to either Inuvik, or Whitehorse, Yukon.

 History

 Fort McPherson was the starting point of Francis Joseph Fitzgerald's famous tragic journey of "The Lost Patrol".
 All four men on the Patrol, including Fitzgerald, were buried at Fort McPherson on 28 March 1911.
 In 1938, the graves were cemented over into one large tomb (to the right of the flag pole in above image), with cement posts at the four corners connected by a chain.
 In the centre is a memorial to the Royal Northwest Mounted Police Patrol of 1910.

 National Historic Site

 In 1969, the area comprising the boundaries of the community of Fort McPherson, as it was mapped in 1898, was designated a National Historic Site of Canada, in recognition of the fact that the site had served as the principal Hudson's Bay Company trading post in the MacKenzie Delta region for over 50 years, and had been the first North-West Mounted Police post in the Western Arctic.